This article explains different types of engagements and configurations to launch your engagements.

 - Click Launch.

-Tip: If your content is very close to the border of the engagement, you can increase the width of your engagement.
+Tip: If your content is very close to the border of the engagement, increase the width of your engagement from the Editor tab.

-To learn about Engagement Scheduling and qualification scope, refer to the In-app Engagement Qualification Scope article.
-To learn about Email Engagement Scheduling, refer to the Email Engagement Qualification Scope article.
+For more information about Engagement Scheduling and qualification scope, refer to the In-app Engagement Qualification Scope article, and for the Email Engagement Scheduling, refer to the Email Engagement Qualification Scope article from the Additional Resources section.

 Engagement Throttle Settings

-Minimum Time gap Between Engagements: You can use this configuration to set a minimum time frame between any two engagements.
+- Minimum time gap between engagements: To set the time between two engagements.
 If you set the minimum time gap to 30 minutes, users who are qualified to view multiple engagements can see each engagement within 30 minutes.

 - Click Save.

-The business use case for Throttle Settings: If a user is qualified to view multiple engagements, and if all the engagements are targeted on the same page, the engagements appear one after the other, which could annoy or overwhelm the user.
-With this feature, you can set throttling limits, such as one engagement every 20 minutes, or a maximum of 5 engagements in a week.
+When a user is qualified to view multiple engagements that are targeted on the same page, the engagements appear one after the other and could overwhelm the user.
+This feature allows you to set the throttle limits, such as one engagement every 20 minutes, or a maximum of 5 engagements in a week.

-The Launch section displays a summary of all the configurations performed by you in the above four sections.
+The Launch section displays a summary of all the configurations for your engagement.
 You can launch an engagement or pause a launched engagement from this section.
-To launch an engagement, you must ensure that all of the sections are properly configured.

-You must select the environment(s) to which you wish to launch the engagement.
-To learn more about Environment settings, refer to the Gainsight PX Environment Settings article.
+You must select the environment(s) to which you want to launch the engagement.
+For more information about the environment settings, refer to the Gainsight PX Environment Settings article from the Additional Resources section.

 Trigger the Engagement

-You can trigger your engagement either on the application page and/or in the Knowledge center bot.
-The triggering options are:
+Trigger your engagement either on the application page and/or in the Knowledge center bot.
+Following triggering options are available:

 - Automatic: The engagement is displayed only on those application pages which you select in the Audience section.